Realspace Magellan Collection L-Shaped Desk Review

 I’ve been looking around for the perfect desk for quite a while now.
 When we moved into this house, I was lucky enough to have one room totally dedicated to my blogging and crafting.
 However, within a few months it became apparent that the room was being used more for storage than work.
 All of my actual blogging takes place sitting in the den, computer on my lap.
 Why?
 Because I didn’t have a desk that worked.
 Now, thanks to the Realspace Magellan Collection L-Shaped Desk from Office Depot, I finally have a real, functional space to work!

 I am almost too embarrassed to show you the before picture of my work space, but I am going to because it will help give you an idea just how much of a difference this desk has made.
 As you can see, the desk I used before didn’t have enough surface space to to set up everything I needed.
 This small desk served as my tabletop photography area and my Cricut crafting area.
-Anytime I wanted to use my Cricut, I had to take down the entire photo set up, move it out of the way and then move the Cricut over to the desk and set it up That was more than enough rearranging for me – so there was no way I would add alternating my computer to the mix, too!
+Anytime I wanted to use my Cricut, I had to take down the entire photo set up, move it out of the way and then move my Cricut Explore Air™ machine over to the desk and set it up That was more than enough rearranging for me – so there was no way I would add alternating my computer to the mix, too!

 Now with my new desk from Office Depot, everything has changed.
 A small foldout table has become my primary tabletop photography studio, and my new Realspace Magellan Collection L-Shaped Desk provides more than enough room for my computer and my Cricut – with plenty of storage for my supplies.